Reviews You Can Rely On

 As you'd probably guess, a higher score in this metric means a warmer bag.
 However, a high score doesn't necessarily mean it's the best bag for you.
 More likely, if you're looking for a bag for most 3-season conditions, a score of 7 or 8 will probably be enough.
 For most hikers, the bags with the highest warmth rating are best suited for frosty nights at elevation or perhaps the shoulder seasons.
 For folks whose backpacking season starts on April Fool's Day and goes through Halloween, consider a 9 or 10.

 Keep in mind that for your bag to perform up to its temperature rating, you need a quality sleeping pad.
-It's not hard to find online complaints about bags not living up to their temp ratings, but this could be due to an incomplete setup.
+It's not hard to find online complaints about bags not meeting their temp ratings, but this could be due to an incomplete setup.
 We know some folks sleep colder than others, but in some cases, we believe the culprit is an inadequate sleeping pad.
-Additionally, to get the most out of the feathers in your bag, take care of yourself.
-It helps to not be cold when you get into your bag, to be well-fed and hydrated, and to be without any wet clothes on your skin.
+Additionally, take care of yourself to get the most out of your bag's feathers and outdoor adventure.
+It helps not to be cold when you get into your bag, to be well-fed and hydrated, and to remove any wet clothing that might chill your skin.

 backpacking sleeping bag - all bags are designed to be used with a good sleeping pad to...